Build a Chase Effect

 - Connect Pixel Position to second input of Add

-Step 4: Create the Color
+Step 4: Create the color

 Convert the animated value to a color: